Defacto2/database/docs/README.md

 ### How to use the SQL

 You need a preconfigured and running database server that can handle MySQL 5.7 syntax.
-Any of these datbase applications are suitable.
+Any of these database applications are suitable.

 - [MySQL Community Server](https://dev.mysql.com/downloads/mysql/5.7.html) 5.7
 - [Percona Server](https://www.percona.com/doc/percona-server/5.7/index.html) 5.7 *